-Thanks to John Carter for preparation of maps, Rachel Haskew and John Oldman for hydrodynamic modelling, John Carter and Helen Roulston for development of sample-allocation grids, Shane Ahyong, Serena Cox, Isla Fitridge and Andrew Hosie for development of the sample-processing protocols, and Isla Fitridge for help with preparation of data sheets.
+Thanks to John Carter for preparation of maps, Rachel Haskew and John Oldman for hydrodynamic modelling, John Carter and Helen Roulston for development of sample-allocation grids, Shane Ahyong, Serena Cox, Isla Fitridge and Andrew Hosie for development of the sample-processing protocols, and Isla Fitridge and Liv Johnston for preparation of data sheets.
 Isla Fitridge, Oli Floerl and Nick Gust are acknowledged for their contributions to the species summaries (Appendix 2).
-We are grateful to Chris Woods for reviewing a previous version of this report.
+Thanks to Chris Woods for reviewing an earlier version of this report.